StefanGIvan/veridion-challenge-4/readme.txt

 Step 4.
 Recreated CSV files to analyze them with the updated code.
 Next is applying identical code to the full dataset(df[cols] instead of sample).
 I replaced sample with full.
 Even though I used 'first_non_null', there were still cell blanks.
-I used a placeholder like 'Unknown' to make no cell blank.
+I used a placeholder like "Unknown" to make no cell blank.
 Also added groupby(..., sort = False) to keep the rows in original order Reviewed pandas documentation for functions